Global Health Projects

 Our Health Matters: Indian Trans Men and Transmasculine Health Study (2021-2023)

-Our Health Matters: Indian Trans Men and Transmasculine Health Study is a community-based participatory, mixed-methods study investigating the social determinants of mental health and access to healthcare among trans men and transmasculine persons in India.
+Our Health Matters: Indian Trans Men and Transmasculine Health Study was a community-based participatory, mixed-methods study investigating the social determinants of mental health and access to healthcare among trans men and transmasculine persons in India.
+Learn more about the team's findings.

-DSPH faculty Ayden Scheim is leading this NIH/NIMH-funded project (R21MH125263) in collaboration with Indian transmasculine community leaders and organizations and researchers from Canada, India, and the U.S.
+DSPH faculty Ayden Scheim lead this NIH/NIMH-funded project (R21MH125263) in collaboration with Indian transmasculine community leaders and organizations and researchers from Canada, India, and the U.S.

 Faculty lead: Ayden Scheim